Georgia (U.S. state)

-Georgia is defined by a diversity of landscapes, flora, and fauna.
-The northern part of the state features the Blue Ridge Mountains, which are part of the broader Appalachian Mountain range.
-Moving south, the Piedmont plateau stretches from the foothills of the Blue Ridge to the Fall Line, an escarpment that marks the transition to the Coastal Plain in the southern region of the state.
-The highest elevation in the state is Brasstown Bald, reaching 4,784 ft above sea level, while the lowest point is at the Atlantic Ocean.
+Georgia is defined by a diversity of landscapes, flora, and fauna, such as the Blue Ridge Mountains (part of the broader Appalachian Mountain range) and the Piedmont plateau.
 Except for some elevated areas in the Blue Ridge, Georgia predominantly experiences a humid subtropical climate.
-Among the states located entirely east of the Mississippi River, Georgia ranks as the largest in terms of land area.

 History

 Pre-settlement

-Before settlement by European colonists, Georgia was inhabited by the mound building cultures.
+Before settlement by European colonists, Georgia was governed by mound building polities such as Ocute and Coosa.

 Colonial era and Revolutionary War

 On February 12, 1733, a year after Georgia was established as a British colony, the Province of Georgia was established in Savannah by British General James Oglethorpe.
 It was administered by the Trustees for the Establishment of the Colony of Georgia in America under a charter issued by (and named for) King George II.
 The Trustees implemented an elaborate plan for the colony's settlement, known as the Oglethorpe Plan, which envisioned an agrarian society of yeoman farmers and prohibited slavery.
 The colony was invaded by the Spanish in 1742, during the War of Jenkins' Ear.
 In 1752, after the government failed to renew subsidies that had helped support the colony, the Trustees turned over control to the crown.
 Georgia became a crown colony, with a governor appointed by the king of Great Britain.

 The Province of Georgia was one of the Thirteen Colonies that revolted against British rule in the American Revolution.
 Its delegates to the Second Continental Congress, which convened in present-day Independence Hall in Philadelphia, joined other delegates in unanimously approving the Declaration of Independence, which declared the Thirteen Colonies free and independent from British colonial rule.